 - oversee your child’s transition to infant or primary school.

-Your child’s Key Person is very important, however all staff are responsible for all the children, so if your child’s Key Person is not available another member of staff will be able to help you.
+Your child’s Key Person is very important, however all staff are responsible for all the children, and your child will get to know and feel secure with most if not all the teaching team.
+If you need to talk to someone and your child’s Key Person is not available, another member of staff will be able to help you.

 Learning Journeys: how we assess what children have learned